skai111/db48x/doc/calc-help/equations.md

 ## Magnetism

-The 28 variables in the Magnetism section are: zzzx
+The 28 variables in the Magnetism section are:

+* `α1`: Subtended internal left angle relative to the top ends of the solenoid
-* `α1, α2`: Subtended internal angles relative to the top ends of the solenoid
+* `α2`: Subtended internal right angle relative to the top ends of the solenoid
+* `θ1`: Subtended left angle relative to the top ends of the solenoid
-* `θ1, θ2`: Subtended angles relative to the ends of the wire
+* `θ2`: Subtended right angle relative to the ends of the wire
 * `θ`: Angle between the line of the magnetic field and the speed of the moving charge
 * `μr`: Relative permeability
 * `B`: Magnetic field (dim.: mass/(time^2·current), in SI: tesla, T)